Official Regulations Governing the Sport of Beer Pong

 Article II: Primary Objective and Victory Conditions

 The fundamental objective of the competitive engagement known as Beer Pong is the systematic elimination of all cups belonging to the opposing team prior to the elimination of one’s own cups.
-Victory shall be declared in favor of the team that successfully projects a spherical object into all ten (10) of the opposing team’s cups before suffering similar elimination.
+Victory shall be declared in favor of the team that successfully projects a spherical object into all six (6) of the opposing team’s cups before suffering similar elimination.

 Upon the successful entry of a ball into a cup, the defending team bears the obligation to consume the liquid contents of said cup in its entirety and subsequently remove it from the active playing surface.